Google’s Sound Amplifier pumps up more Android devices

 Sound Amplifier contributes to Google’s robust and growing suite of accessibility apps.
 Last year, the Mountain View company debuted Lookout, which provides auditory cues to visually impaired people to help them understand their environment, and Voice Access, an app that replaces touchscreen tap interactions with their voice equivalents.
 Both were joined in February by Live Transcribe, which uses a smartphone’s microphone (or external microphone) and Google Cloud Speech API to caption real-time spoken words and phrases in over 70 languages and dialects.

 More recently, Google detailed Parrotron, an ongoing research initiative that aims to help those with atypical speech become better understood.
-And at its I/O 2019 developer conference, the tech giant unveiled three separate accessibility efforts: Project Euphonia, which aims to help people with speech impairments; Live Relay, which is designed to assist deaf users; and Project Diva, which gives people some independence and autonomy via Google Assistant.
+And at its I/O 2019 developer conference, the tech giant unveiled three separate accessibility efforts: Project Euphonia, which aims to help people with speech impairments; Live Relay, which is designed to assist deaf users; and Project Diva, which gives nonverbal people some independence and autonomy via Google Assistant.

 More broadly, Google has made a concerted effort to improve the Android experience for deaf and hard of hearing users.
-In August 2018, it published a new open specification intended to kickstart the development of hearing aids that work flawlessly on Android phones across Bluetooth low energy (LE), replete with low latency and minimal impact on battery life.
+In August 2018, it published a new open specification intended to kick-start the development of hearing aids that work flawlessly on Android phones across Bluetooth low energy (LE), replete with low latency and minimal impact on battery life.
 And in March 2016, Google launched Accessibility Scanner, an automated tool that evaluates apps and suggests ways they might be improved for visually and auditorily impaired users — by enlarging small touch targets, for example, or by changing the contrast.